dalemorson/mentoring-sessions/011-Linux/README.md

 # AntiVirus

-- Many debate the use of AV on Linux but best practise to install it.
+- Many debate the use of AV on Linux but best practise to install it especially in corporate environments.
 - Most customers will have AV for Linux.

 ```bash